 Read the following steps to discover the importance of an agenda in a meeting and how to create one.

 Recurring or standing items are those things that happen at each meeting, usually right when the meeting begins.
-Standing agenda items look different for every company, but a few examples that might belong in this section include:
+Standing agenda items look different for every company; let's take a look at a few examples that might belong in this section:

 - Meeting attendance

 - Updates on status of teams or projects

 Before moving on to new ideas, meetings should cover unfinished business.
 Large projects won't get done in between two meetings, so you'll want to allow teams several minutes to update the group on the progress of their project.

 This might be a quick update on the hiring process for that new position, where someone shares a draft of the job description or mentions the number of applicants screened.